Dow Jones & Company: Dow Jones Newswires

 Dow Jones Newswires is the real-time financial news organization founded in 1882, its primary competitors are Bloomberg L.P. and Thomson Reuters.
-The company reports more than 600,000 subscribers — including brokers, traders, analysts, world leaders, and finance officials and fund managers — as of July 2011.
+The company reports more than 600,000 subscribers – including brokers, traders, analysts, world leaders, and finance officials and fund managers – as of July 2011.

 Ventures

 In 2009 Dow Jones Ventures launched FINS.com, a standalone resource for financial professionals with information about finance careers and the finance industry.
+In 2012, the site was acquired by Dice.com.

 Broadcasting

 In broadcasting, Dow Jones provides news content to CNBC in the U.S. It produced two shows for commercial radio, The Wall Street Journal Report on the Wall Street Journal Radio Network and The Dow Jones Report.
 The network was shut down in 2014.

 Dow Jones also launched WSJ Live an interactive video website that provides live and on demand videos from The Wall Street Journal Video Network.
-Programs include "News Hub", "MoneyBeat", and "Lunch Break" among others.
+Programs included "News Hub", "MoneyBeat", and "Lunch Break" among others.
 WSJ Live was shut down in 2017.